DreamPurchaseZnz/English_learning/words about life2.md

+# word about life
-# Some sentenses for the next step: reading, remembering and saying
+### Some sentenses for the next step: reading, remembering and saying
 ```
 you must set realistic aims and objectives for yourself
 an objective analysis